awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

 ## Step 2: Create a DNS zone in the Lightsail console<a name="lightail-create-a-dns-zone"></a>

-To create a DNS zone in Lightsail, specify the domain name that the DNS zone applies to\.
+Complete the following steps to create a DNS zone in Lightsail\.
+When you create a DNS zone, you must specify the domain name that the DNS zone will apply to\.

-**To create a DNS zone**

 1. Sign in to the [Lightsail console](https://lightsail.aws.amazon.com/)\.